solana-labs/solana/docs/src/proposals/transactions-v2.md

 This proposal can be thought of a special case of the proposed index account approach.
 Since the full account list would be expanded, there's no need to add additional offsets that use up the limited space in a serialized transaction.
 However, the expected size of an address list may need to be encoded into the transaction to aid the sanitization of account indexes.
-Additionally, special attention must be given to watch out for accounts that exist in multiple account lists.
+We would also need to encode how many addresses in the list should be loaded as readonly vs read-write.
+Lastly, special attention must be given to watch out for addresses that exist in multiple account lists.